DecodedCo/tech-iot-node/README.md

     tempo: 100
   });

-  // Plays the same song with a string representation piezo.play({
+  // OR use the code below.
+Same song, different formatting piezo.play({
     // song is composed by a string of notes
     // a default beat is set, and the default octave is used